cfhirsch/adventofcode2024/README.md

 Part 1: I got the idea for the solution from this link: https://iq.opengenus.org/algorithm-to-find-cliques-of-a-given-size-k/.
 It provides a recursive way to find all cliques of size k given all cliques of size k - 1 (the limiting case is k = 2, where you just return the edges of the graph).
 I had to structure things in a way to prevent producing duplicates - namely by representing a clique as a comma delimited list of its vertices, sorted alphabetically.

+Part 2: I ended up using the [Bron Kerbosch algorithm](https://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm) to find all the maximal cliques in the graph
+(i.e. all cliques that are not subcliques of a larger graph), and then choose the largest one.
+Ironically my solution for this part was faster than the solution for part one (~1.7 seconds as opposed to around 7 seconds).